Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 Angola comprises an infertile coastal plain extending inland for up to 150 kms.
-Inland and parallel to the coast is a belt of hills and mountains behind which is a large plateau.
+Further Inland, and parallel to the coast, is a belt of hills and mountains behind which is a large plateau.

 The geology and outline of the west coast of Angola was created during the opening of the South Atlantic Ocean from the Early Cretaceous until the Eocene.
 The central plateau is thus a Paleozoic basement block whilst the coastal zone is covered by a Tertiary and Cretaceous basin section with recent basalt extrusions forming a line of hills.

 Angolan onshore oil production began in 1955 from the Kwanza Basin near the coast.
-Offshore production, beginning in 1967 from the Congo Basin off north Angola including the area offshore of the enclave of Cabinda.
+Offshore production, began in 1967 from the Congo Basin off north Angola including the area offshore of the semi-exclave of Cabinda.

 Production from shallow waters was declining when deep water fields went onstream from the Girassol field in 2001 and Angola became a major exporter.
 A large number of fields in deep and ultra-deep waters are now producing whilst new sub-salt plays are also being discovered.

-Meanwhile associated gas production had been flared or re-injected but an LNG plant in Soyo, which came onstream in 2013, tapping a large number of fields.
+Meanwhile associated gas production had been flared or re-injected but an LNG plant in Soyo came onstream in 2013, tapping a large number of fields.
 Globalshift sees this leading to growing marketed production levels.
 The plant had many teething problems but by 2016 output had stabilised.

 Land area (sq kms)